influxdata/community-templates/README.md

         influx pkg export --file ~/path/to/template/manifest.yml
         ```

-        > Manifest files can be YAML, JSON or Jsonnet.
+        > Exported manifest files will be YAML or JSON.
 The filename extension you provide will determine the format used.

     * To update an existing template, make the changes to template files in the appropriate directory.